SidharthArya/SidharthArya/AWESOME-STARS.md

 - [copy/v86](https://github.com/copy/v86) - x86 virtualization in your browser, recompiling x86 to wasm on the fly
 - [iced-rs/iced](https://github.com/iced-rs/iced) - A cross-platform GUI library for Rust, inspired by Elm
 - [rust-lang/rust](https://github.com/rust-lang/rust) - Empowering everyone to build reliable and efficient software.
 - [slint-ui/slint](https://github.com/slint-ui/slint) - Slint is a toolkit to efficiently develop fluid graphical user interfaces for any display: embedded devices and desktop applications.
-We support multiple programming languages, such as Rust, C++ or Ja
+We support multiple programming languages, such as Rust, C++, or J
 - [extrawurst/gitui](https://github.com/extrawurst/gitui) - Blazing 💥 fast terminal-ui for git written in rust 🦀
 - [mozilla/sccache](https://github.com/mozilla/sccache) - sccache is ccache with cloud storage
 - [rust-embedded/rust-raspberrypi-OS-tutorials](https://github.com/rust-embedded/rust-raspberrypi-OS-tutorials) - :books: Learn to write an embedded OS in Rust :crab: